Mayitzin/ahrs/docs/source/index.rst

   (mainly for Geodesy) accessed from the top level of the package.
 - Docstrings are improved with further explanations, references and equations whenever possible.
-- New and improved estimators include a short, but clear documentation (I think) and references.
-Many use different types of sensors.
-The available algorithms
+- New and improved estimators include a short, but clear documentation with references.
+Many use different sensor arrays.
+The available algorithms are:
-  are:

 =============  =========  =============  ============
 Algorithm      Gyroscope  Accelerometer  Magnetometer
 =============  =========  =============  ============
-AQUA           YES        YES            Optional Complementary  YES        YES            Optional Davenport's    NO         YES            YES
+AQUA           Optional   YES            Optional Complementary  YES        YES            Optional Davenport's    NO         YES            YES
 EKF            YES        YES            YES